 The Treatment Hiatus

-For over a year my husband and I had undergone back to back treatments, with barely a chance to catch our breath in-between.
+For over a year my husband and I had undergone back to back treatments, with barely a chance to catch our breath in between.
 I’d always refused to take a break between cycles, as it felt like a waste of time.
-I was desperately impatient and craving; I just wanted my child, and now.
+I was desperately impatient.
+I just wanted my child, and now.
 So did my husband, but he also wanted his wife to, mentally, be in a much kinder place.